Lanzhou Gansu, China Travel Guide

 Carbon offset programs are not widely promoted for individual tourists within China.
 Consider supporting international carbon offset programs for your flights.
 For accommodation, look for properties demonstrating water and energy-saving practices.

 Gansu province hosts national parks and nature reserves that focus on preserving biodiversity and ecosystems, including important bird habitats and unique mountain environments.
-Significant efforts protect the Yellow River's ecological integrity, reducing pollution and managing water sustainably.
+Significant efforts protect the Yellow River's ecological integrity, reducing pollution and supervising water sustainably.

 Be aware of your environmental footprint.
 Choose public transportation, reduce waste, and conserve resources during your trip.